Flight and expulsion of Germans (1944–1950): Palestine

-At the start of World War II, colonists with German citizenship were rounded up by the British authorities and sent to internment camps in Waldheim and Bethlehem of Galilee.
+At the start of World War II, colonists with German citizenship were rounded up by the British authorities and sent to internment camps in Bethlehem in Galilee.
 661 Templers were deported to Australia via Egypt on 31 July 1941, leaving 345 in Palestine.
 Internment continued in Tatura, Victoria, Australia, until 1946–47.
 In 1962 the State of Israel paid 54 million Deutsche Marks in compensation to property owners whose assets were nationalized.

 Human losses

-Estimates of total deaths of German civilians in the flight and expulsions, including forced labour of Germans in the Soviet Union, range from 500,000 to a maximum of 3.0 million people.
-Although the German government's official estimate of deaths due to the flight and expulsions has stood at 2 million since the 1960s, the publication in 1987-89 of previously classified West German studies has led some historians to the conclusion that the actual number was much lower – in the range of 500,000 to 600,000.
-English language sources have put the death toll at 2 to 3 million based on the West German government figures from the 1960s.
+Estimates of total deaths of German civilians in the flight and expulsions, including forced labour of Germans in the Soviet Union, range from 500,000 to a maximum of 3 million people.
+Although the German government's official estimate of deaths has stood at 2 million since the 1960s, the publication in 1987–89 of previously classified West German studies has led some historians to the conclusion that the actual number was much lower—in the range of 500,000–600,000.
+English-language sources have put the death toll at 2–3 million based on West German government figures from the 1960s.